-Monitoring and evaluation will be vital to the pilots as the learning from them will directly shape the delivery of rural mobility projects across the region.
+Monitoring and evaluation will be vital to the pilots, as knowledge gained from them will directly shape the delivery of rural mobility projects across the region and, potentially, beyond.
 The following broad framework has been developed which individual pilots can use as the basis for more detailed monitoring and evaluation proposals.